sopra-fs24-group-38/sopra-fs24-group-38-client/README.md

 * Extend on the user side by introducing a profile page and a chatroom to improve the community feeling between players and giving them a possibility to exchange PINs easily
 * Letting the users choose their own avatar from our pool, being able to play with more than 5 players
 * Adding even more game modes

+## Releases
+For further releases we refer to [this tutorial](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository)

 ## Authors